|

 7 Things to Do in Silver Lake Los Angeles

 Silver Lake isn’t a “checklist” kind of destination — it’s best enjoyed slowly, with time to wander and discover.
-That said, here are a few can’t-miss experiences that capture its essence.
+That said, here are seven things to do in Silver Lake Los Angeles.

 1. Stroll the Silver Lake Reservoir Loop